 Toll Brothers has a long history of philanthropy nationwide, and that is particularly true in the DC Metro region.
 Toll Brothers is a strong supporter of HomeAid Northern Virginia, and in recent years has been the prime contributor for many HomeAid initiatives, including building a home for at-risk young women on the campus of Joe Gibbs’ Youth for Tomorrow.
 The company also contributes locally to the Adopt a Highway program (specifically sponsoring a segment of Loudoun County Parkway), the Leukemia & Lymphoma Society, and Loudoun Hunger Relief.
 Nationwide, Toll Brothers supports the American Cancer Society and the U.S. Marine Corps’ Toys for Tots program.

 Since its founding in 1955, family-owned Van Metre Homes has been a strong thread running through the fabric of Northern Virginia.
-In additional to HomeAid Northern Virginia and the Children’s National Health System, Van Metre is a major benefactor of Capital Hospice, the international hunger relief organization Rise Against Hunger, and local charities through contests and events at the annual Brambleton Fall Festival.
+In addition to HomeAid Northern Virginia and the Children’s National Health System, Van Metre is a major benefactor of Capital Caring Health, the international hunger relief organization Rise Against Hunger, and local charities through contests and events at the annual Brambleton Fall Festival.
 The firm’s own Van Metre Companies Foundation assists various 501c(3) non-profit groups committed to youth education, homeless shelter initiatives, and medical and human welfare charities.
 Currently, the Foundation is spearheading Van Metre’s 2019 Year of Giving.
 For the first 250 homes sold this year, Van Metre Homes will donate $1,000 to a roster of special local charity organizations.

 For many years, Winchester Homes has supported HomeAid Northern Virginia.
 In recent years, for example, Winchester was a major contributor to HomeAid’s Shelter Care Project at Final Salute, Inc., building a home for female homeless veterans and their children.
 The builder is also a multiple-year supporter of Women Giving Back and Rebuilding Loudoun Together, as well as Community Touch, Inc. Winchester Homes has been a past contributor to the Student Homeless Initiative Partnership (SHIP) of Frederick County, MD.
 Other unique local Winchester Homes charity initiatives include donation of furniture from model homes to A Wider Circle, which provides stable homes to regional families in need, and the donation in 2017 of 80 VoIP phones and other electronic equipment to the Thurgood Marshall Academy in Washington, DC.